Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jan 07 2016 01:00:00 AM CST

 Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.

-Gosselaar now stars in the TNT drama "Franklin and Bash" and previously starred in the network's legal drama "Raising the Bar."
-He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "N.Y.P.D.
-Blue" and "Commander in Chief."
+Gosselaar starred in the TNT drama "Franklin and Bash" from 2011 to 2014 and previously starred in the network's legal drama "Raising the Bar."
+He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "NYPD Blue," "Commander in Chief" and "CSI."

 Dustin Diamond played Samuel "Screech" Powers, Zack's nerdy best friend.

-Diamond most recently has had roles in the low-budget movies "Captured Hearts" and "Scavenger Killers."
+Diamond most recently has had roles in the 2013 low-budget movies "Captured Hearts" and "Scavenger Killers."
 Diamond, who also played Screech in the "Saved by the Bell" spinoffs "The College Years" (1993-94) and "The New Class" (1994-2000), has also been frequently featured on such reality shows as "Celebrity Fit Club" and "Celebrity Boxing 2."
+In 2013, he appeared as a contestant on the British reality TV competition "Celebrity Big Brother."
+Seen here in court with his girlfriend Amanda Schutz in December 2014, he was sentenced to 120 days in jail on June 25, 2015, for his role in a Wisconsin bar fight in which a man was stabbed.
+He is scheduled to begin serving his sentence on Jan.
+15, 2016.

 Tiffani-Amber Thiessen played cheerleader Kelly Kapowski, Zack's dream girl.